-Fraser Health's 2022/23 year-to-date HSMR rate of 82.3 is meeting the target of 96.
-At the hospital level, all sites are performaing below the target.
+Fraser Health's 2022/23 year-to-date HSMR rate of 87.2 is meeting the target of 96.
+At the hospital level, two sites are performing above the target (Burnaby and Chilliwack General).
 All Fraser Health sites are dedicated to ensuring that we have the best practice and performance in place for patients and families.
 We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate.